SwiftGen/SwiftGen/Documentation/Parsers/plist.md

 ## Input

-The PList parser accepts mutiple files or directories (which it'll recursively search).
-Each file will be loaded into the context, but the parser will also generate metadata about the structure of the file.
+The PList parser accepts multiple files or directories (which it'll recursively search).
+Each file's content will be loaded into the context, but the parser will also generate metadata about the structure of the file.

 Note: The JSON, YAML and Plist parsers provide the same context structure, so you can easily switch input formats while keeping the same template.